Whiteknight/ParserObjects/ParserObjects.Tests/Examples/XML/README.md

 }).Named("closeTagName");
 ```

-Here is where we read the state data.
-The `Create()` parser allows creating a parser during parse time.
-In this case it gets the string name of the `XmlNode` from the `openTag` in the current data frame, and creates a `MatchSequenceParser` instance to match that sequence of characters.
-If the close tag does not match the open tag, a failure result will be returned and bubbled up to the caller.

 There are other ways to accomplish this same goal without the use of impure parsers and state.
-For example, the `closeTagName` rule could match any `nodeName` value, and later in the `nodeInternal` rule when we are trying to assemble things we could check if the open and close tags match and throw an exception if not.
+For example, the `closeTagName` rule could match any `nodeName` value, and later in the `nodeInternal` rule's production callback we could verify that the open and close tags match.
 Throwing an exception in the middle of the parse is probably not a great idea either, because you can't continue from that point.
 Modern editors and IDEs want the parser to try to get all the way to the end, and give a list of all problems in the input document, not just the first one.

-The final approach would be to assemble an abstract syntax tree first, instead of trying to assemble an `XmlNode` output directly.
+Another approach would be to assemble an abstract syntax tree first, instead of trying to assemble an `XmlNode` output directly.
 Then when you generate your AST you would have a separate step where you converted to an `XmlNode`, during which you could aggregate all errors you find along the way and report them all to the user at the end.